 You talk about ‘biraha’ or loneliness that creeps into the lives of migrants.
 What are your thoughts on biraha that seeps into marriages and relationships?

-Actually that is a quote by Amitav Ghosh after reading the book.
+Amitav Ghosh mainly came up with this thought after reading the book.
 That is what touched him about the characters.
-But I think he picked up on something really important in the book, which is that each of the women characters feels a sense of loss and loneliness at certain points in her life.
+He certainly picked up on something really important in the book, which is that each of the women characters feels a sense of loss and coping with loneliness at certain points in their lives.
 And this is intensified after Bela immigrates to the US.

 These tales are about love and longing, exile and loneliness.
 What are the most significant observations that your book takes us through in this context?

 I think that in the lives of the three women in this novel, Sabitri, Bela, and Tara, each feels “exiled” from the family, from the ones that they love most.
-It seemed to me as I wrote the stories that almost all of us will at some points in our lives feel the sense of alienation from our loved ones, particularly in our romantic relationships, because often when there is a lot of emotion, it is easy to misunderstand the other person and also get easily upset with them.
-And then if we act hastily, we could cause irreparable damage to that relationship.
+It seemed to me as I wrote the stories that almost all of us will, at some points in our lives, feel the sense of alienation from our loved ones, particularly in our romantic relationships, because often when there is a lot of emotion, it is easy to misunderstand the other person and also get easily upset with them.
+And then if we act hastily, we could cause irreparable damage to that relationship and perhaps even overlook respect in relationships.
 This manifests in different ways in the lives of these women.

 What is the biggest lesson that Bela learns from her marriage?
-What does she teach about loyalty to her daughter in turn?
+What does she teach about loyalty and respect in a marriage to her daughter in turn?

 What inspired their stories?
+What made you delve into the idea that respect in relationships is important?
 Did your characters cross paths with who you were or what you were experiencing at any point in life?

 What is common in a relationship that spans the countryside of Bengal to the streets of Houston?
 What makes or breaks a human relationship, no matter where?

 I think respect has to be at the heart of a good relationship, no matter where you are in the world.
-Respect, trust and forgiveness – that’s the holy Trinity of a relationship, according to my understanding of life.
+Respect in relationships is foremost, there is no question about it.
+Respect and trust in marriage are fundamental.
+Also forgiveness.
+These three are the the Holy Trinity of a relationship, according to my understanding of life.

 The need for these things don’t change, no matter how long you have been in the relationship.